Skip to content

 What are the potential risks of triggering server clicks?

-Certain elements of an email message, such as overly long messages or too many exclamation marks, have the potential to trigger email security responses.
-These responses can impact reporting, IP reputation, and can result in users unsubscribing.
+Certain elements of an email message, such as overly long messages or too many exclamation marks, can trigger email security responses.
+These responses can affect reporting and IP reputation and lead users to unsubscribe.

 For best practices on how to handle these responses, refer to Handling increases in click rates.

-No, Braze does not offer this functionality.
-This is because an increasing majority of email is opened on mobile devices and modern email clients, which render images and content without any problems.
+No. Braze does not offer this functionality.
+This is because a growing majority of email is opened on mobile devices and in modern email clients, which render images and content without issues.

 Workaround: To achieve this same result, you can host the content of your email on an external landing page (such as your website), which can then be linked to from the email campaign you are building using the Link tool when editing the email body.